nashpitre/nashpitre.github.io/blog/_posts/enough.md

+---
+layout: post

 Date: 10/06/17
-Permalink: enough
+permalink: enough

-# What I Have Is Enough
+title: What I Have Is Enough
+---

 ![][image-1]